-Guide for Parents Part II: Intervening and Getting Help
+Guide for Parents of Addicted Children and Teens Part II: Intervening and Getting Help

 Intervening in a Child’s Substance AbuseWhen it comes to underage drinking or drug abuse, parents must be prepared to clarify expectations and set boundaries for their children.
 But it’s not always easy to supervise a child’s daily activities or to communicate with teens who have already become involved with alcohol or drugs.
 In order to get through to their children, parents must also overcome the barrier of peer influences.
 Young people place a great deal of value on the opinions of their peers, and a parent’s perspective may seem unrealistic or out of touch when compared to the voice of their friends.